immstudios/dramatica/README.md

  - `genre` and `editorial_format` types must be of `SELECT` class. `LIST` will not work.
  - `content_alert/scheme` is supported to disallow scheduling inappropriate content during the day.
-Currently only a few snadards are implemented (czech, danish,...)
+Currently only a few stadards are implemented (czech, danish,...)